 Once advertised as a wonder material, we now know that asbestos can be highly hazardous and that there is no safe level of exposure.
 Because asbestos was used so extensively in construction, home renovators and builders can unknowingly expose themselves to asbestos fibres.
-This is why calling in the experts to safely remove and dispose of asbestos materials is essential
+This is why calling in asbestos removal experts to safely remove and dispose of these toxic materials is essential.

 The History of Asbestos

 First manufactured in Australia in the 1920s, asbestos cement materials were commonly used in residential building materials from the mid-1940s until the late 1980s.
 During the 1980s the health risks were better understood and asbestos cement materials were phased out in favour of asbestos-free products.
 From 31 December 2003, the Australian Government introduced a total ban on the manufacture, use, reuse, import, transport, storage or sale of all asbestos.